Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics

 Or

 Asymptotically for $r>>M$, we have

+We note that this halo corresponds to a stressed medium since the pressures are nonzero.
+Using (30), we see that the temperature per unit mass of this halo is undefined.

 How do we interpret these equations?
-The field equations for the space surrounding a mass of $M$ has noncompact stress-energy which is zero if and only if $M=0$, and the metric is the Lorentz metric if and only if $M=0$ as well.
+The field equations for the space surrounding a mass of $M$ have noncompact stress-energy which is zero if and only if $M=0$, and the metric is the Lorentz metric if and only if $M=0$ as well.
 The energy in this halo is a direct consequence of the mass $M$.
-This likely corresponds to dark matter.
-It is purely geometric in origin and has the appearance and properties associated with an actual mass.
+This likely corresponds to dark matter or dark energy.
+It is a consequence of the fact that the fundamental group of transformations is the group of conservative transformations and it has the appearance and properties associated with an actual mass or stressed medium.
 Its gravitational field and effects are equivalent to that of regular matter, but it is dark in the sense that its non-gravitational effects are feeble.
 Its electro-weak interactions are not as dominant as the effects it has on other massive objects.
-Independent of the nature of the mass $M$ (whether it is a sun, a planet or a sphere of ice) this halo has the same form which depends only on the value of $M$.
+Independent of the nature of the mass, we are forced to have a halo whose stress energy tensor depends on the value of $M$.